ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

   * **development**: is the unstable branch with new features that are currently being worked upon.
 This branch may include code that is not  yet ready for production or has remaining bugs.
 * The primary toolset for building the Ixian reference implementation is Microsoft's Visual Studio.
 Mono is supported as a secondary toolset.

-The node at present is executed as a console application - that is to say, when a node is started, it will display a console with some status information.
+The node at present is executed as a console application - that is to say, when a node is started, it will display a console window with some status information.
 It is possible to switch the status overview display into a detailed log output and back.
 Future versions of Ixian are intended to run as Windows Services or daemons under Linux (or equivalent technology, depending on the operating system).

 ### Node Communication